13 Steps High School Students Can Follow to Prepare for Careers in STEM

 Manufacturing (electrical wiring, carpentry, metalworking)

-NOTE: Students should speak with their career and college readiness counselor to make sure that any credit received for technology courses will be accepted by the university engineering program he or she is pursuing.
+NOTE: Students should speak with their career and college readiness counselor to ensure that any credit received for technology courses will be accepted by the university engineering program he or she is pursuing.

 3. Take Introductory Engineering Courses

-Engineering preparatory courses expose high school students to the discipline of engineering prior to admission to college.
+Engineering preparatory courses expose high school students to engineering discipline before college admission.
 Students will apply principles of math and science to solve real-world engineering problems.
-Students will also gain knowledge in design, construction, operation, maintenance, and manufacturing processes.
+Students will also learn design, construction, operation, maintenance, and manufacturing processes.

 Students interested in engineering should take the following engineering prep courses if offered by their high school: